mipops/dvrescue/docs/_sections/capture.md

 4.)
 If you only have one device connected, dvrescue will automatically select it.
 If you have more than one device connected, add the device number ```device://0x[device#]``` (for the corresponding deck you want to use for capture).
 Example (using the deck listed in step 1): ```dvrescue device://0x0x80458280022265```

 5.)
-If you want dvrescue to rewind and recapture when it encounters an issue with a frame type ```--rewind-count``` and the number of attempts you want it to make before it moves on.
-Example if you wanted dvrescue to rewind and recapture 3 times: ```--rewind-count 3```
+If you want dvrescue to rewind and recapture when it encounters an issue with a frame type ```-y --rewind-count``` and the number of attempts you want it to make before it moves on.
+Example if you wanted dvrescue to rewind and recapture 3 times: ```-y --rewind-count 3```

 6.)
 Type ```-m``` to note you want to create a file.